phnmnl/container-bruker2batman/README.md

 `docker build -t <your_docker_image_name>:latest .`

 ## Usage Instructions
-Copy the zipped Bruker raw data file to <path/to/data/folder>
+Copy Bruker raw data files into <path/to/data/folder>

 Change work dir to <path/to/data/folder> and run